objectiveSquid/GoFile-API/README.md

 Get contents of a folder. <br>
 Create a folder. <br>
 Get the account information. <br>
 Set option for a content id.
-This can be a password, whether the content should be public, the content description, <br> and expiration date, tags, or  <br>
+This can be a password, whether the content should be public, the content description, <br> and expiration date, tags <br>
 Delete files and/or folders.